liamlangli/webtix/README.md

-PathTracer
+Webtix
 -----
-> PathTracing Renderer base on WebGL2.
+> Path-tracing render engine base on WebGL2.

-The project aim for saving your life while you ware suffer from other RayTracing framework, such as Optix Metal-MPS or Mitsuba, Which might cost amount of your time to set up a project, configuration compile tool chains.
+This project is aim for saving your life while you were suffered from other RayTracing frameworks, such as Optix Metal-MPS or Mitsuba, Which might cost amount of your time to set up a project, configuration compile tool chains.

 We want that you could implement your customized ray-tracing algorithm by just write several lines of glsl shader code.

-Assume that you ray-tracing guys would like to share your render result with others mostly.
+Assume that ray-tracing developers would like to share your render result with others mostly.
 So we implement project with webgl & typescript. which was easy to share and present.

 ## Core Component
 - [ ] BVH builder
 - [ ] Builtin memory allocator
 - [ ] Buffer texture sampler
-- [ ] BSDF solver
+- [ ] BSDF solver kernel
 - [ ] Free camera control